Corporate governance

 Board of Directors

-The composition of the Board of Directors must have enough number of independent directors to be sure that they can counterbalance the work of the Board of Directors and implement the management.
-The Board of Directors must consist of at least one-third of the directors with no less than 3 members.
+The composition of the Board of Directors must include a sufficient proportion of independent directors that are capable of overseeing and balancing the workings of the Board and the operations of the management.
+The Board of Directors must comprise at least one-third of independent directors with a minimum of three (3) individuals.

-Name of the Board of Directors (as of February 1st, 2023)
+Roles and Responsibilities of the Board of Directors

 Name of Directors